IMAT Physics Formula Compendium

 7. Electricity & Electromagnetism

-Electricity and electromagnetism is the branch of physics that studies electric charges, electric fields, currents, magnetic fields, and their interactions.
+This area studies electric charges, fields, currents, and magnetic fields, and their fundamental interactions.

 7.1 Charge, Electric Field, and Potential